Utkarshs294/Cognifyz-Internship-Tasks/README.md

 Objective:-

-In this Cognifyz Internship I have design dashboard comprising seven tasks focusing on Data Exploration, Gender Based, Objective Analysis, Investments Duration & Reasons, Source of Investments & Combined Dashboard.
+In this Cognifyz Internship I have design dashboard comprising seven tasks focusing on Data Exploration, Gender Based, Objective Analysis, Investments Duration & Reasons, Source of Investments & Combining Dashboard.

 Tools Used:-